auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ## 1. Record SignUp event in MixPanel

-This first rule checks whether the user has already signed up.
-If they have, it simply skips everything.
-If not, it calls __MixPanel__ to record the event.
-In the example below we are simply using a property `application` that you can then use in MixPanel to filter information.
-But the full `context` and `user` properties are available as sources of more information (such as IP addresses, agent, and so on.).
+Record the event by calling MixPanel.
+In the example below, we record the application name in the `application` property to help you filter information in MixPanel.
+However, the full `context` and `user` properties are available as sources of additional information (e.g., IP addresses, agent).

 ::: note
-This rule will be skipped if the user has already signed up, which is signaled by the `user.signedUp` property being set to true (see step 3).
+This rule will be skipped if the user has already signed up, which is signaled by the `user.app_metadata.recordedAsLead` property being set to true (see step 3).
 :::

 We also call this event `Sign Up`: